UC Berkeley

 Our summer medical program for high school students gives you a 360 degree view of the medical and healthcare field, as well as immersive learning through hands-on projects and simulations.

-Excursions at UC Berkeley – In past years, students went to the KANBAR Simulation Center, which supports UCSF’s educational mission of teaching, learning, and assessment through simulation recreating routine and complex situations.
+Excursions – In past years, students went to the KANBAR Simulation Center, which supports UCSF’s educational mission of teaching, learning, and assessment through simulation recreating routine and complex situations.
 Additionally, students received a behind the scenes tour of Berkeley Fire Department #3 and met with their EMT staff who shared about career opportunities in emergency response and provided a tour of an ambulance.
-All of the students also receive the requirements to receive their Red Cross Adult CPR certification.
+All of the students also complete the requirements to receive their Red Cross Adult & Child CPR certification.

 Psychology & Neuroscience